gs25087/Virtualized-Masonry-Grid/README.md

 6. **Scroll Position Preservation**: The scroll position is preserved when navigating between the grid and individual photos, enhancing the user experience.

+7. **Image Loading Placeholder**: A placeholder is displayed while images are being fetched, providing visual feedback to the user.

+8. **Image Optimization**: Images are fetched in the optimal size based on the container width, reducing load times and bandwidth usage.

+9. **Error Handling**: Errors are gracefully handled, providing feedback to the user in case of network issues or API failures.

 ## Tools and Techniques Used

 - React and TypeScript for building a robust and type-safe application